tytydraco/yessleep/out/I_spent_years_wishing_I_could_smile_like_this_Now_I_cant_stop.md

 When someone compliments my teeth, my mouth opens before I decide it should. *Thank you!* I don't want to say it. *Dr. Vale did them.* Please don't ask. *He's incredible.* Please. *You should at least do a consultation.* Please don't.

 I smiled at my grandmother's funeral.
-Not on purpose, not a small polite thing but the full version, everything out, and my sister dragged me outside and slapped me across the face.
-Afterward she grabbed my shoulders and looked at me the way she'd look at a stranger.
-"What is wrong with your face," she said.
-She didn't mean it as a question.
-She meant: what has happened to the way your face moves.
-What is it doing.
+My sister dragged me outside and slapped me across the face.
+Seconds afterward, while I was recovering, she grabbed my shoulders and looked at me the way she'd look at a stranger.
+"What is wrong with your face?" she said.
 The impact had moved my head.
 It hadn't moved the smile at all.

 Sometimes I can press my jaw shut and hold it there.
-Then the pressure builds behind my eyes and the lips go back and I'm smiling again, wider than last time, the structure learning my range and expanding to fill it.
+Then the pressure builds behind my eyes and the lips go back and I'm smiling again, wider than last time.

 I found a photograph of Dr. Vale without his mask.
 From a conference, a couple of years ago.
 His teeth are normal.
 Slightly yellow.
 The lower left incisor is crooked.